whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-03-Little-Lace-Box-Serendipity-Subscription-August-2015-Review-Coupon.md

 <DD>Value $124</DD>
 </DL>

 <p>I decided to start off with the most expensive item in the box.
-It's a handmade vase from England that was designed exclusively for LLB's "Elizabeth & Darcy" theme.</p>
+It's a handmade vase from England that was designed exclusively for LLB's "Elizabeth & Mr. Darcy" theme.</p>

 <center><img src='/images/LittleLaceBoxAugust2015VaseInfo.jpg'></center>